A note on the action of the primitive Milnor operations on the Dickson invariants: Abstract

 \section{Abstract}

-In this note, we present a formula for the action of the primitive Steenrod-Milnor operations on generators of algebra of invariants of the general linear group ${GL_n = GL(n, \mathbb F_p)}$ in the polynomial algebra with $p$ an arbitrary prime number.
+In this paper, we present a formula for the action of the primitive Milnor operations on generators of algebra of invariants of the general linear group ${GL_n = GL(n,\mathbb F_p)}$ in the polynomial algebra $P_n= \mathbb F_p[x_1,x_2,\ldots,x_n]$ with $p$ an odd prime number.